easykemistry

 -yne

-The three main hydrocarbons (that is, the alkane, the alkene and the alkyne are discussed separately in different post.
+The three main hydrocarbons (that is, the alkane, the alkene and the alkyne are discussed separately in different posts.

 OBJECTIVE QUESTIONS